 8 Easy Things You Should Do Before 8 a.m., According to a Dietitian

 I have two toddler boys, which means my day starts pretty early (if Paxton could stop waking up at 5 a.m., that would be nice).
 Sometimes it feels like I've lived an entire day before 8 a.m., between the diaper changes and getting two little people dressed, fed and ready for school.
 Even with those slightly hectic parenting tasks mixed in, I love mornings.
-I've always been a morning person—there is something to be said for starting your day on the right foot and crushing your productivity game before most people are awake (here are some tips for becoming a morning person).
+I've always been a morning person—there is something to be said for starting your day on the right foot and crushing your productivity game before most people are awake.
 My morning routine has changed over the years, but I've always tried to keep a few healthy pieces in my lineup.
 Here are 8 things I aim to do every day before 8 a.m. to help kick off my day with a good mindset and a healthy head start.

 1. Skip the snooze button

 Currently, my youngest is my alarm, but I am not a fan of the snooze button.
 Those last little bits of sleep aren't restorative, per the National Sleep Foundation and can actually leave you feeling groggier.
 They also recommend trying an alarm with a sunrise feature, like the Hatch Restore ($129.99, target.com), which can wake you up with a gentle light that gets brighter and also noise, that isn't the typical jarring alarm sound.
 I rely heavily on the white noise from my Hatch to help me sleep, but haven't yet gotten a chance to test the alarm feature (one day).